Bhaktivinoda Thakur: Claimed discovery of Chaitanya's birthplace

-The temple at Chaitanya Mahaprabhu's birthsite in Mayapur established by Bhaktivinoda Thakur.
+Yogapith, the temple at Chaitanya Mahaprabhu's birthsite in Mayapur established by Bhaktivinoda Thakur.

 In 1886 Bhaktivinoda attempted to retire from his government service and move to Vrindavan to pursue his devotional life.
 However, he saw a dream in which Chaitanya ordered him to go to Nabadwip instead.
 After some difficulty, in 1887 Bhaktivinoda obtained a transfer to Krishnanagar, a district centre 25 km away from Nabadwip, famous as the birthplace of Chaitanya Mahaprabhu.
 Despite poor health, Bhaktivinoda began to regularly visit Nabadwip to research places connected with Chaitanya.
 Soon he concluded that the site purported by the locals of Navadwip to be Chaitanya's birthplace could not possibly be genuine.
 Determined to find the actual place but frustrated by the lack of reliable evidence and clues, one night he saw a mystical vision:

 By 10 o'clock the night was very dark and cloudy.
 Across the Ganges in a northern direction I suddenly saw a large building flooded with golden light.
 I asked Bimala if he could see the building and he said that he could.
 But my friend Kerani Babu could see nothing.
 I was amazed.
 What could it be?
 In the morning I went back to the roof and looked carefully back across the Ganges.
 I saw that in the place where I had seen the building was a stand of palm trees.
 Inquiring about this area I was told that it was the remains of Lakshman Sen's fort at Ballaldighi.

 Taking this as a clue, Bhaktivinoda conducted an investigation of the site by consulting old maps and matching them against scriptural and verbal accounts.
 He concluded that the village of Ballaldighi was formerly known as Mayapur, confirmed in Bhakti-ratnakara to be the birth site of Chaitanya.
 Residents of Navadwip angrily rejected Bhaktivinoda's claims and argued that Navadwip was Chaitanya's true birthplace; it is still contested which is the true site.
 He soon acquired a property in Surabhi-kunj near Mayapur to oversee construction of a temple at Chaitanya's birthplace.
 For this purpose he organised, via Sajjana-tosani and special festivals, as well as personal acquaintances, a successful fundraising effort.
-Noted Bengali journalist Sisir Kumar Ghosh (1840–1911) commended Bhaktivinoda for the discovery and hailed him as "the seventh goswami" – a reference to the Six Goswamis, medieval Gaudiya Vaishnava ascetics and close associates of Chaitanya who had authored many of the school's theological texts and discovered places of Krishna's pastimes in Vrindavan.
+Noted Bengali journalist Sisir Kumar Ghosh (1840–1911) commended Bhaktivinoda for the discovery and hailed him as "the seventh goswami" – a reference to the Six Goswamis, medieval Gaudiya Vaishnava ascetics closely associated with Chaitanya who had authored many of the school's theological texts and discovered places of Krishna's pastimes in Vrindavan.